Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Set the network and cluster fee configuration.
+Set the network and Cluster fee configuration.

 ## Events